syncfusion-content/wpf-docs/wpf/TileView/CloseMode.md

 The CloseMode feature can be added to an application by using either XAML or C# code.

-The following code example illustrates how to add the CloseMode feature to an application through XAML.
+The following code example illustrates how to add the CloseMode feature to an application through XAML and C#.

+{% tabs %}

 {% highlight xml %}